Introduction

 USB Hub with Ports Pinout

 The D+, D-, GND, and 5V pads can be used to connect and upstream host device to the board, if you don’t want to use the USB-C port.
-The 5V and GND pads can also be used to power the board if using self-power mode.
-Note that the USB hub can disconnect briefly from the connected host device if your finger accidentally touches the “POW” jumper.
+The 5V and GND pads can also be used to power the board without using the USB port.

 Features